New student construction program aims to fill labor shortage

 TWIN FALLS, Idaho (AP) — A southern Idaho school district is offering a construction program for students in hopes of helping to fill a regional labor shortage.

-The Times-News reports The Twin Falls School District recently started the program, with high school students from the region traveling to a satellite facility to learn to build foundations, building frames, exteriors, siding and interior finishes.
+High School students from across the Twin Falls School District can travel to one facility to learn how to build a building, from the foundation to the framing to the exterior and interior finishes.

+“They’re going to have the skills they need to go out and get that job in the trades,” teacher Cameron Hoge told The Times-News .

-The district also plans to offer a second-year course that aims to move students onto a construction site to work directly with area employers.
+About 75 students have enrolled in the program so far.
+Officials plan to add a second-year course that will move students onto a construction site to work directly with area employers.

-Teacher Cameron Hoge says the program will give students the skills they need to get a job in the trades.
+“It’s a good opportunity for them to explore and see if its something they’re interested in,” he said.
+“There’s always a need for somebody that’s skilled in a trade.”

+The district developed the class with the help of local contractors as a way to combat Idaho’s dwindling skilled labor force.
+A 2019 survey from the Associated General Contractors of America found that 83% of Idaho contractors reported they struggled to find qualified employees for hourly positions.

 Information from: The Times-News, http://www.magicvalley.com